Impact of the COVID-19 pandemic on religion: United States

 In April 2020, the United States Justice Department stated that the "government may not impose social restrictions on religious activity that do not also apply to similar nonreligious activity" in response to the citation of Temple Baptist Church members in Greenville, Mississippi for holding parking lot worship services.
 The congregants listened to the church sermon over car radios while remaining in their cars.
 The Greenville churchgoers were fined $500 per person.
 The Justice Department emphasized religious freedom in the response of any state of local government to their COVID-19 responses and sided with the church.

 In July 2020, a federal judge blocked religious restrictions in New York State where they were limited to 25% while others operated at 50%.
 Governor Andrew Cuomo and NYC Mayor Bill de Blasio were sued by Jewish and Christian groups alleging religious discrimination.
 In October, Mayor Bill de Blasio apologized to the Orthodox Jewish community for his handling of the pandemic.
 On Thanksgiving Eve, the U.S. Supreme Court blocked additional religious restrictions imposed by Cuomo for areas with high infection rates.
 Cuomo described the decision as "irrelevant" and "really more an opportunity for the court to express its philosophy and politics."
-Regardless, this was nothing new, see Judicial activism in the United States.
+See Judicial activism in the United States.